Nek5000/NekDoc/source/tutorials/rans.rst

 setup files and procedures outlined in the :ref:`fdlf` and :ref:`perhill` tutorials before proceeding.

 ..
 Warning::
   The RANS models rely on setting an implicit source term for robustness.
 This is not supported in V19 or earlier versions of *Nek5000*.
-Any implementation of RANS models should use the latest master branch from github
+Any implementation of RANS models should use the latest master branch from github.

 ..............................
 Mesh and Boundary Conditions